Getting started on trout fishing in the Driftless.

 What flies should I use?

 Check out the fly explanation video below from Tim Landwehr, owner of Tight Lines Fly Shop.
-(For those of you who know Tim, he looks like he was 12 years old when he did this video.)
 There are many helpful introduction videos on Tim's YouTube channel.

 Spin fishing is also very effective for catching trout in the Driftless region.
 Lots of fish are taken on different types of inline spinners like Mepps and Panther Martins.
 Stick baits are also effective.
 During the regular season, a simple worm will catch a lot of fish.
 Make sure you pay attention to regulations for each stream section as there are some that are restricted to artificial lures only.
 If you plan on catch and release fishing, knock the barbs off your hooks and consider switching out the treble hooks for single hooks.
 This will keep the fish healthy for the next time you come back.
 Barbless hooks also increase your chance to stay healthy should you accidentally get a hook through your finger or face.